fundot/fundot/README.md

 ## Usage

-This program is an underdeveloped parser of Jia programming language that contains the REPL (Read, Evaluate, and Print Loop) mode and the file execution mode.
+This program is an underdeveloped parser of Jia programming language that contains the REPL (read-eval-print Loop) mode and the file execution mode.

 For REPL mode, simply access Jia in the terminal under this repository.